digitallinguistics/styles/README.md

 ## Components

-Styles are available for the following types of components commonly found in linguistic documents:
+Styles are available for the following types of components commonly found in linguistic documents.
+Styles for more generic elements that don't have specific considerations in linguistics, such as headings, footnotes, etc. are not included in this library.
+You should style those elements as you see fit.

 <!-- Hide the 'Home' option in the components list. -->
 <style>